 ‘The process will need to start by developing a good, accurate database of businesses, identifying voters and starting to engage them’

-A BID database, or Business Improvement District database, will therefore need to hold information on all of the various stakeholders involved in the BID.
-This includes Ratepayers, Property owners, Levy Payers, Voters, Building and Property Management teams and Occupiers.
-Premises related information will also need to include the property type such as shop, kiosk, office or market stall, maybe using VOA codes, the billing reference from the local rating authority and its rateable value along with the Levy rules and calculations.
+A BID database, or Business Improvement District database, may need to hold information on a variety of BID stakeholders.
+This includes Ratepayers, Owners, Occupiers, Voters, Building and Property Management teams and Premises or Hereditament related information will also need to include the property reference number and property type such as office, shop, kiosk, office or market stall, maybe using VOA codes, the billing reference from the local rating authority and its rateable value along with the Levy rules and calculations.

-When it comes to ballot time you will need to keep accurate records on who has received ballot papers and when, and the attitude of Voters to the BID.
+When it comes to ballot time you will need to keep accurate records on who has received ballot papers and when, and the attitude of Voters to the BID or voting propensity.
 You may also need to consider how the database will differ between BID start up and then onto BID delivery

 The actual level of information that is required will be dependant on the specific requirements for each BID and some are more detailed than others.

-When it comes to stakeholders you might also want to identify whether they are Board Members, what schemes the representatives at each hereditament belong to and if they are members of sub-committees or media contacts etc etc.
+When it comes to stakeholders you might also want to identify whether they are Board Members, what their interests and responsibilities are and if they are members of focus steering groups or media contacts etc, etc.

 Each contact may have multiple points of contact including landlines, mobiles, security pagers and email addresses,